Image via sleepopolis

 [amazon fields=”B00M9CODDW” value=”button”]

 The Casper Mattress, probably the biggest name in the “bed in a box” business, is very similar to the Leesa.
 They both aim to offer maximum comfort and versatility at an exceptional price, and they’re both very well-received and popular.
-A Casper mattress costs between $550 and $1,150 depending on the size.

 The Casper has four layers of foam and uses an open-cell latex foam for the top layer instead of Avena foam.
 This top layer is a bit firmer, colder, and springier than that of the Leesa mattress.
 Underneath, there’s a layer of memory foam, similar to the Leesa mattress.
 Unlike Leesa, Casper doesn’t use all-natural memory foam, although it is Certipur certified.